Study Abroad Program Overview

 ESC is located on the University of Edinburgh campus in central Edinburgh, in an area famous for its academic tradition and history.
 The center acts as a liaison point between the University of California EAP and host universities in the U.K. and Ireland.

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.

-- You will be working with individual Members of Scottish Parliament and their staff.
-Matters you will be dealing with range from constituent concerns to parliamentary questions and motions; and aiding your MSP in preparing for issues on national legislation.
+1. Political Party internship (fall and spring) - you work with individual Members of Scottish Parliament and their staff.
+You tasks range from constituent concerns to parliamentary questions and motions; and aiding your MSP in preparing for issues on national legislation

 Setting Up Your Internship

 You will submit preliminary information regarding your internship interests at the time of application.

 If you are interested in the UN House Scotland or Law Society internship, you should submit a cover letter and CV addressed to the Parliament AND a supplementary letter specific to these two organizations.

 Your internship acceptance/placement will be finalized prior to departure.

 - Oriel Nolan-Smith (Fall, 2012) "I was assigned to work with a Member of Scottish Parliament (MSP), and when I met with him on the first day, I told him about my interests and my Rhetoric minor, and immediately got to work on a press release.
 My internship was fast-paced and by the third week, I was already writing speech drafts.
 My time was split amongst press releases, research for memos and briefings, speeches, and shadowing my MSP.